Please report broken hyperlinks using the Reply option at the bottom of each page.

 “…the world will gradually change its negative view of Christians as judgmental, hypocritical, too political, anti-homosexual, etc.”

 [ Really ?
-Someone send me an email when it does.]
+Someone send me an email when that happens.]

 Who Are You To Impose Your Morality on Others?